-- Interest in exploring fencing along

-certain portions of the route to prevent at-grade crossings.

-- Preference for replacing any vegetation that is removed during construction.

-- Concerns regarding stormwater management.

-- Prioritization of sufficient lighting.

-- Preference for 45-degree wall.

-- Concerns regarding appearance of improvements.
+- Concern for ability to safely cross the BRT route at the existing crossing; appreciation for the proposed underpass. - Interest in exploring fencing along certain portions of the route to prevent at-grade crossings. - Preference for replacing any vegetation that is removed during construction. - Concerns regarding stormwater management. - Prioritization of sufficient lighting. - Preference for 45-degree wall. - Concerns regarding appearance of improvements.